zeroarst/ViewTransitioner/README.md

 If you want to transition ImageView I would recommend using [Glide][1] which save you trouble of OOM.
 Check the ViewTransitionExample to see how to use them together.

-Tip: In the example it does not use `Bitmap` pool in order to avoid resuing bitmap that is still in animating.
+Tip: In the example it does not use `Bitmap` pool in Glide in order to avoid resuing bitmap that is still in animating, which causes a transition glitch.

 Use
 --------